 - Oral or written eyewitness accounts

-By contrast, circumstantial evidence doesn’t point directly to a particular fact.
+The difference between circumstantial and direct evidence is that circumstantial evidence doesn’t point directly to a particular fact.
 The court must use reasoning or deduction to link circumstantial evidence to the fact that a party to the case is trying to prove.
-Examples include:

 - DNA or blood samples